Removal of singularities and Gromov compactness for symplectic vortices: Introduction and main results

-Next we introduce polystable vortices and give a precise definition of Gromov convergence for a sequence of vortices.
-We begin by recalling some basic facts about trees and nodal curves from McDuff and Salamon \cite{McDuff/J-holomorphic-curves-and-symplectic-topology}, Section D.2, modifying the notation and terminology a little.
-A \bf{tree} is a directed connected graph without cycles.
-We will denote it by $(V,E)$, where $V$ is a finite set of vertices and $E \subset V \xop V$ is the edge relation.
-A rooted tree is a tree $(V,E)$ which has a distinguished \bf{root vertex} $\rv\in V$.
-We will indicate this in the notation by writing the set of vertices $V$ as a disjoint union

-The elements of $V_{S}$ are called \bf{spherical vertices}.
-Note that $V$ always contains the root vertex $\rv$ whereas $V_{S}$ may be empty.
+We begin by recalling some basic facts about trees and nodal curves from \cite[App.\,D.2 and Sec.\,5.1]{McDuff/J-holomorphic-curves-and-symplectic-topology}, slightly modifying the notation and terminology.
+A \emph{tree} is a connected graph without cycles.
+We denote it by $(V,E)$, where $V$ is a finite set of vertices and $E \subset V \xop V$ is the edge relation.
+A rooted tree is a tree $(V,E)$ which has a distinguished \emph{root vertex} $\rv\in V$.
+We will indicate this in the notation by writing the set of vertices $V$ as a disjoint union $V = \{\rv\} \sqcup V_{S}$.
+The elements of $V_{S}$ are called \emph{spherical vertices}.
+Note that $V_{S}$ may be empty.
 Let $n$ be a nonnegative integer.
-An \bf{n-labeled tree} is a triple $T=(V,E,\Lam)$ consisting of a rooted tree $(V = \{\rv\} \sqcup V_{S},E)$ and a labeling
+An \emph{n-labeled tree} is a triple $T=(V,E,\Lam)$ consisting of a rooted tree $(V = \{\rv\} \sqcup V_{S},E)$ and a labeling